Campaign Blog

 Campaign · March 9, 2026

-Traffic and Infrastructure in FL-14: Federal Funding Solutions
+FL-14 Traffic and Infrastructure: Federal Funding

 Hillsborough County's growth has outpaced its highways.
 Here is what federal funding can fix on I-75, I-4, the Selmon Expressway, and beyond for FL-14.